 - Service Sunday (Second Sundays): Feed the Homeless - Service Sunday is a ministry that meets at noon on the second Sunday of each month to feed the homeless served by Union Gospel Mission of Tarrant County.
 This fun and energetic ministry welcomes all to be involved.
 We will always need sunflower seed butter (SunButter) for sandwiches to make sure that anyone served at Union Gospel Mission can enjoy a sandwich, even people with a peanut or tree nut allergy.
 There are jobs for everyone, young and old.
 Read more...

 - Sisters of the Spirit - About Sisters of the Spirit Sisters of the Spirit (SOS) is for women who are interested in exploring their faith through book discussion.
 The group meets on Mondays from 1-2 pm in the chapel; please enter through the church office.
-The focus of Sisters of the Spirit is around the book that the group is […]
+Many in the group meet for lunch before hand at a designated place & all […]

 - Spiritual Awareness - The Spiritual Awareness group meets Thursdays in the chapel from 10 – 11 am.
 Members circle around to share and listen to each others’ “faith story” and how they see God working in their lives, most especially in the week that has passed.
 Meetings begin and end with prayer.
 Each person may share if they wish.
 Sometimes we […]